abyahamed/mysql-dropbox-auto-backup/README.md

 ```
 crontab -e
 ```

 Add the following command at the end of page and set your crontab execution time as you wish.

+If SHELL="/bin/bash" is not defined at the top of file

+Add SHELL="/bin/bash"

+In the next line add

 ```
 0 11,15,19,23 * * * /home/you_user/mysql-dropbox-auto-backup/mysql-dropbox-backup.sh&>/home/you_user/mysql-dropbox-auto-backup/output.log
 ```